 Obtain the translation copyright and use it reasonably

 Translation is the act of converting information in one language to another accurately.
 It is also a process of transforming a relatively unfamiliar expression into a relatively familiar expression.
 The content of translation includes text, graphics, and symbols.
 We can also say that the source language is translated into the target language in transition.
 This means that the copyright issues in translation is a relatively complex thing and it can be divided into two parts:

 The use of copyright of existing content

 Translation is an act of reprocessing existing copyrighted works, and the original copyright owner has the right to translate its creation.
 Therefore, when using the existing copyrighted works, the copyright or authorization of the author should be obtained.
 Otherwise, it might be called a copyright infringement.
 As translation is a process of re-creating the original work, the act of just obtaining the right to translate is just a waste.
 The translation that produces a meaningful application is more meaningful than just the right to obtain the copyright.

 If you have noticed, the copyright and translation rights are declared at the end of articles on websites and blogs.
 The translation right here is actually the right to republishing, disseminating, and converting.
 The actual meaning is created here.
 This is also an important part of protecting the legal rights of the author.
 Therefore, the translator should pay attention to these things.

-You might also be interested in: How to work as a translator?
+You might also be interested in: How to become a translator?